Adult leatherback turtle. Photo: Col Limpus, EHP.

 Conservation status: This species is listed as Endangered in Queensland (Nature Conservation Act 1992) and Vulnerable nationally (Environment Protection and Biodiversity Conservation Act 1999).
 It is ranked as a critical priority under the Department of Environment and Heritage Protection Back on Track species prioritisation framework.

-The leatherback turtle is a very large turtle and can grow to a length of 3 m.
-It is usually a uniform dark brown or black above, sometimes with paler marbling or with longitudinal rows of small, fine dots and usually with pale white, pink or cream spots and blotches on the sides.
+The leatherback turtle is the largest marine turtle, growing up to a length of 3m.
+The carapace (upper part of the shell covering the back of the turtle) of the adult is covered by a thick, smooth, leathery skin and is strongly pointed at the rear.
+It is usually a uniform dark brown or black above, sometimes with paler marbling on the back or with longitudinal rows of small, fine dots and usually with pale white, pink or cream spots and blotches on the sides.
 The throat and lower sides of neck are white, pale cream or pink mottled and blotched with dark brown or black and whitish or pinkish-white below.
-The hatchlings are finely beaded in appearance.
-The adult shell is covered by a thick, smooth, leathery skin, often pitted and pock-marked in older specimens.
 A series of seven prominent longitudinal ridges occur on the carapace (including the outer lateral pair) and four ridges along the plastron.
+The front flippers are large and lack claws.
+Breeding males and females are similar in appearance, but males have a longer tail.

 Habitat and distribution

-The leatherback turtle has the widest distribution of any marine turtle, occurring from the North Sea and Gulf of Alaska in the Northern Hemisphere, to Chile and New Zealand in the Southern Hemisphere.
+The leatherback turtle has the widest distribution of any marine turtle, occurring in tropical, temperate and sub-polar waters from the North Sea and Gulf of Alaska in the Northern Hemisphere, to Chile and New Zealand in the Southern Hemisphere.
 Leatherback turtles occur in tropical and temperate waters of Australia.
-Large numbers of leatherback turtles feed off the southern Queensland and New South Wales coasts and off Western Australia's coast, south of Geraldton.
-They are less abundant in the tropical waters of the northern Australian continental shelf.
-The best place to see leatherback turtles is Wreck Rock, north of Bundaberg in Queensland.
-This species has been recorded feeding in coastal waters of all the Australian states.
+Large numbers of leatherback turtles feed off the southern Queensland and New South Wales coasts and off Western Australia's coast, south of Geraldton, but they are less abundant in the tropical waters of northern Australia.
+The best place in Queensland to see leatherback turtles is Wreck Rock, north of Bundaberg.

 Most sightings are along the more heavily populated eastern seaboard of Australia where large adults are found year round in larger bays, estuaries and rivers.
 The frequency of sightings suggests that the species actively seeks out temperate feeding grounds, rather than simply straying to the south.